-Most companies make long-term investments which require a large amount of capital invested in the initial years, mostly in fixed assets such as property, machinery, or equipment.
-Due to the significant amount of cash outflows required, companies would always perform a capital investment analysis to evaluate the profitability of the investment and determine whether it is worthy.
-This is especially important when a business is presented with multiple potential opportunities and need to make a investment decision based on the long-run returns they can get.
+Most companies make long-term investments that require a large amount of capital invested in the initial years, mostly in fixed assets such as property, machinery, or equipment.
+Due to the significant amount of cash outflows required, companies perform a capital investment analysis to evaluate the profitability of an investment and determine whether it is worthy.
+This is especially important when a business is presented with multiple potential opportunities and needs to make an investment decision based on the long-run returns they can get.

 In this guide, we will outline the major line items that should be included in a capital investment model and how to use the calculated metrics to evaluate the investment.